-Important: Only use the 2.4 GHz SMA-M antennas supplied with the A20-Nexus or equivalent.
+Important: Only use the 2.4 GHz SMA-M antennas supplied with the A20-Nexus Go or equivalent.
 Do not use 2.4 GHz RP-SMA antennas such as those used for the 8-Series bluetooth antenna.

-4: LTC / Wordclock Input
+4: LTC / Word Clock Input

-BNC for connecting LTC or Wordclock input.
-Nexus auto-detects whether the signal is LTC or Wordclock including the associated frame rate or sample rate.
+BNC for connecting LTC or Word Clock input.
+Nexus auto-detects whether the signal is LTC or Word Clock, including the associated frame rate or sample rate.
 Disabled when mounted to an 8-Series via the expansion port.

-6 & 12: DC Inputs
+6: DC Input

-Dual TA4-M, 10-18V DC inputs.
-Highest voltage takes precedence.
+TA4-M, 10-18V DC input.
 Disabled when docked to an 8-Series via the expansion port.